 - I’ve had so many jobs.
 (Babysitter, duck caretaker.
 Switchboard operator, warehouse clerk, bank lackey, secretary, substitute teacher, bookkeeper, bureaucrat.
 Motion picture story analyst, low-budget TV producer.
 Scientific research internship director.
 Earthquake consultant.
 Professor.
 Disaster scientist.)

-- I always have too many animals around (currently 5 cats and a dog).
+- I always have many animals around (currently low with only 3 cats).

-- This blog’s header alternates among dozens of images.
+- This blog’s header alternates dozens of images.

-- And it figures that my kids would be boy-girl twins with only a birthdate in common.
+- It figures that my kids would be boy-girl twins with only a birthdate in common.

-Writing always reflects the author’s interests, so – until now – I’ve never written the same kind of book twice.
+Before getting snared by my two current series, I never wrote the same kind of book twice.
 In 1992, in hardcover, Bantam-Doubleday-Dell published my psychological thriller that involves split brain research, animal rights and a love quadrangle, Was It A Rat I Saw.
-Somehow 20 years elapsed, during which I only wrote the novella C.R.I.M.E.
-Science, which features a quirky group of scientists and techies who solve crimes.
-In 2012 I got back into writing with my favorite book to date, the literary fiction Scar Jewelry, a multi-generational coming-of-age tale about a family with secrets.
+Somehow 20 years and several careers elapsed, during which I only wrote the novella C.R.I.M.E.
+Science, in which a quirky group of scientists and techies solve crimes.
+In 2012 I realized how much I missed writing and resumed with the literary fiction Scar Jewelry, a multi-generational coming-of-age tale about a family with secrets.

-I live in southern California where I enjoy live music, reading, hiking, cities, beaches, mountains, and the internet.
+I live in southern California where I enjoy live music, attempting to draw, reading, walking, beaches, mountains, family, and friends.
 If I had all the money in the world I would have an abode in each of its great cities.